Adult Congenital Heart Disease Program (ACHD)

 Adult Congenital Heart Disease at UWMC

-Like Children’s, UWMC offers a full range of cardiac services.
+Like Seattle Children’s, UWMC offers a full range of cardiac services.
 ACHD providers focus on special issues that people with congenital heart disease may face as they get older, including:

 - Heart problems that may happen in adulthood because of the defect or surgery to repair the defect.
 These may include heart valve problems, arrhythmia or heart failure.

 - Problems with other organs or systems, such as the liver or blood vessels in other parts of the body (like after a Fontan procedure)